Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, we propose a modular, risk-aware path planning framework in aerial images containing occlusions.
-We leverage deep learning techniques of image inpainting and semantic segmentation to identify occluded areas, replace them with what might lie behind beneath, and plan a path considering the uncertainty that these predictions introduce.
-We compare the steps of our framework with non-learning-based methods to justify the need for learning-based solutions.
-Finally, we qualitatively and quantitatively compare the path planning results to show the advantage of our approach.
+In this work, we propose a modular, risk-aware path planning framework for aerial images containing occlusions.
+We use image inpainting and semantic segmentation networks to identify occluded areas, predict the region beneath, and plan a risk-aware path considering the uncertainty in predictions.
+Our comparisons highlight the justification and advantages of the underlying modules.
+The modular design opens multiple avenues for future work, including improvements in individual modules, and combined networks for inpainted segmentation.
+With appropriate substitutions, the framework can also be used for street-view images for which many high-performance pre-trained detection and inpainting models are available.

-Our observations on experiments on masking show that while automated masking may be desired to avoid the requirement of human intervention, it may need to be replaced with manual masking for applications where occlusion hampers the process of masking.
-We present a simple approach for automated masking in this work and it has the scope of further improvement.
-We also wish to point out that our inpainting model was trained on a smaller set of images than generally used for such models and thus can be further improved to produce more real-looking results.
-Another potentially useful modification could be an end-to-end prediction framework using semantically segmented images as inputs, making it easier to train and more generalizable.

-The modular design opens multiple avenues for future work, including improvements in efficiency and accuracy of the individual steps using other models or with larger data.
-The obstacle detection and inpainting steps may be replaced with an end-to-end model as well.
-While we present the framework for aerial images, it can be used for street-view images with the appropriate substitutions, without the need of training models from scratch due to the abundance of pre-trained models for such images.
-Analysis of the effects of other uncertainty metrics is another interesting direction for further study.